Salonplafond in the MAK

 Visually, the restaurant goes perfectly with the MAK.
 Chairs by Oswald Haerdtl and Ernst Schwadron, lamps by Kalmar, upholstery by Josef Frank and flatware from Copenhagen get designer’s pulses racing.
 Despite its size, the restaurant appears very cozy, which was certainly no easy undertaking in the design process.

 But now to the food, because that’s also something to be proud of.
-By day, the Salonplafond offers straightforward dishes for museum visitors and office workers.
+By day, the Salonplafond offers straightforward dishes for museum visitors and office workers who can't do without the Viennese classics.
 In the evenings, the kitchen moves into top gear.
 On offer is a modern, pure Austrian cuisine - with often unusual combinations.
 Diners are amazed when the radish that accompanies the pork is served in iced form, or trout is served with rhubarb.
 But it goes.